 In essence, compound interest creates a snowball effect when the markets do well, allowing you to build up a nest egg that is far greater than the amount of money that you initially invested.

-Benefits of Investing at a Young Age
+Benefits of Investing in Stocks at a Young Age

 The primary benefit of investing at a young age is that you can take advantage of – you guessed it – compound interest.

 Think of it this way: the earlier that you start saving, the sooner that the interest and/or dividend will be added to the principal amount of your investment.
 Then your investment can grow over time, with the benefit of each upswing in the market allowing you to maximize your investment.

 Investing at a young age also allows you to better weather any marketplace ups and downs.
 When you invest over the long-term, you can keep your money in the stock market if it crashes, knowing that it will bounce back over time — and that you may even end up in a better financial position compared to the people who had to remove their money from the marketplace.